albertomontesg/davis-interactive/docs/pages/challenge.md

 # DAVIS Challenge Interactive Track

 In this section we are going to explain in more detail how the Interactive Track of the DAVIS Challenge works.
-Find more information in this [publication](https://arxiv.org/abs/1803.00557).
+Find more information in this <a href="https://arxiv.org/abs/1803.00557" target="_blank">publication</a>.

 ## Dataset

 The interactive track is built on the DAVIS 2017 dataset.
 The video sequences in the `train`, `val` and `test-dev` subsets have been manually annotated with scribbles.
 The annotators were instructed to label all objects of a sequence in a representative frame (not necessarily the first frame of the sequence as in the semi-supervised track).

 For every sequence in the `train`, `val` and `test-dev` subsets of DAVIS 2017, there are 3 different sets of scribbles annotated by different users.
 The figure below illustrates an example of three different user annotations on the same sequence `dogs-jump`.
 Note that annotations were performed on different frames, chosen by the respective users.
-More information on how to download the scribbles in the [Installation](/user_guide/installation) guide.
+More information on how to download the scribbles in the [Installation](user_guide/installation.md) guide.

 <div style="white-space: nowrap;">